airookie17/BDIATextToVideo/README.md

 #### Running the Sample Script

-The `sample_adiff.py` script installs the necessary libraries, sets up the environment, and runs the `generate_videos_adiff.py` script with default parameters.
+The `sample_adiff.py` script installs the necessary libraries, sets up the environment, and runs the `generate_videos_adiff.py` script with default parameters, and the output videos are saved to the `./videos_adiff` folder.

 To run the sample script, use the following command: